Azure/data-product-batch/README.md

 **Take note of the output.
 It will be required for the next steps.**

 Now that the new Service Principal is created, as mentioned,  role assignments are required for this service principal in order to be able to successfully deploy all services.
-The assignments will be needed on a later step.
-Required role assignments include:
+Required role assignments which will be added on a later step include:

 | Role Name | Description | Scope |
 |:----------|:------------|:------|